stan-dev/cmdstanr/vignettes/children/comparison-with-rstan.md

 CmdStanR the latest improvements in Stan will be available from R immediately after updating CmdStan using `cmdstanr::install_cmdstan()`.

-* Fewer installation issues (e.g., no need to mess with Makevars files).

 * Running Stan via external processes results in fewer unexpected crashes, especially in RStudio.